ADVENT MESSAGE 2022

-Please come and join us in the various celebrations being held at Holy Rosary Parish.
+Please come and join us in the various celebrations that are listed here.

 Sincerely Yours in Christ